 This naming stage had just begun to emerge.

-A month ago, Juli first formed an index finger and pointed to direct where she wanted to go.
+A month before, Juli (0;8) first formed an index finger and pointed to direct where she wanted to go.
 Then she discovered that she could point at things in the environment for names.

-Then I noticed the other week (m10w3) that Juli began to point at the pictures in a book for names.
+Then I noticed the other week that Juli (0;9,2) began to point at the pictures in a book for names.
 It gave me a new window into her mind what she was seeing!

 Whenever Juli pointed to an image in the book, I articualted an ASL word referring to what Juli pointed at.